SplashCodeDex/AutoGitGrow/README.md

 ## ✨ Features

 - **Live Data Dashboard & AI Insights**
-  - **Real-time Analytics:** A powerful web dashboard that fetches live data from the `tracker-data` branch in your repository.
+  - **Real-time Analytics:** A powerful web dashboard that fetches live data from the `autogitgrow-data` repository.
   - **Track Your Growth:** See up-to-date metrics on followers gained, follow-backs, and unfollows.
   - **Visualize Progress:** An interactive chart shows your follower growth over time.
   - **Live Activity Feed:** Keep an eye on the bot's most recent actions.